Research Protections Policies

 - Security.
 All University Personnel who Use Controlled Substances in Research must follow appropriate security safeguards.
 Applicable Law and instruction from the DEA will dictate the proper security, storage and disposal of the Controlled Substances.
 At a minimum, all Controlled Substances in use (i.e., not in storage) must be accompanied by the Registrant, Authorized Agent, or Authorized Laboratory Personnel at all times, and Controlled Substances not in use must be stored in a securely locked, substantially constructed cabinet, or other means approved by the DEA.
 Only the Registrant and Authorized Agent(s) may have keys or combination access to the safe or locked cabinet where Controlled Substances are stored.

 - Records.
 All University Personnel who Use Controlled Substances in Research must maintain at all times accurate and complete records as required by Applicable Law.
-Records include, but are not be limited to, current list of Authorized Agents and Authorized Laboratory Personnel, records documenting ordering and purchasing of Controlled Substances, formulating/reconstituting, current inventory, biennial inventory, usage/administration, and disposal.
+Records include, but are not limited to, current list of Authorized Agents and Authorized Laboratory Personnel, records documenting ordering and purchasing of Controlled Substances, formulating/reconstituting, current inventory, biennial inventory, usage/administration, and disposal.
 Records must accurately track all quantities of Controlled Substances obtained under the relevant DEA registration, from initial acquisition/creation to final disposition (whether used or disposed), and kept current so that all quantities, including balances remaining in working stock, are accounted in the records at any given time.
 Records documenting use of Controlled Substances must document the date a particular aliquot is used, the individual who used it, and the balance remaining in the stock after the aliquot is used.
 Records related to Controlled Substances are to be kept separate from other records, and records related to Schedule I and II Controlled Substances must be kept separate from other Controlled Substance records.

 - Non-Transfer.
 Controlled Substances may only be used for research within the scope of the DEA registration under which they are acquired.
 Unless allowed for under the Registrant’s DEA registration, or pursuant to applicable law, regulation, or instruction from the DEA, Registrants, Authorized Agents, and Authorized Laboratory Personnel must not distribute Controlled Substances to others for purposes outside the scope of the research conducted under the DEA registration under which the Controlled Substances were acquired.
 This prohibition is not intended to restrict administration or dispensing of Controlled Substances to patients in the course of licensed medical or veterinary practice, or to subjects as allowed under a DEA-registered research activity.

 - Disposal.
-Controlled Substances should be disposed promptly following their expiration, or when they are no longer required for research.
+Controlled Substances and solutions should be disposed promptly following their expiration, or when they are no longer required for research.
 In all instances, all Controlled Substances should be disposed of prior to vacating or decommissioning of a laboratory or termination of the applicable DEA registration, whichever occurs earlier.
 Controlled Substances must be disposed of in a manner that renders them Non-retrievable.
 Registrants may transfer Controlled Substances to a licensed reverse distributor for disposal, and the reverse distributor will render the substances non-retrievable.
 Please contact Environmental Health & Safety (EHS) at University Park and all other campuses.
 University Personnel at the College of Medicine should contact the Safety Department, and are expected to follow policy applicable to disposal of Controlled Substances at the College of Medicine.

 - Reporting Generally.
 University Personnel who use, store, manufacture or transfer Controlled Substances in research must report immediately (upon discovery) to the University Police and Public Safety and the ORP (and in the case of College of Medicine, should report to the Safety Department, Facility Safety and Security, and Director of the Animal Resource Program), any of the following events: